-Students who are victims of bullying will typically be supported by their tutor, Head of Year, or any other trusted adult.
-They will be offered counselling and signposted to other external agencies if appropriate.
+Students who are victims of bullying will typically be supported by their tutor, Head of Year, a member of the pastoral team, or any other trusted adult.
+They will be offered counselling and signposted to other external agencies, if appropriate.

 Students who have bullied other students will also be supported by a member of staff, typically the Head of Year or any other trusted adult.
-They will be offered counselling and signposted to other external agencies if appropriate.
+They will be offered counselling and signposted to other external agencies, if appropriate.
 Parents/carers will also be involved in discussions about the nature of bullying and an action plan to prevent a recurrence of bullying behaviour.
-Depending upon the nature of the bullying, both parties involved may be offered a mediation session/s to rebuild relationships and establish clear boundaries.
+It is important to avoid labelling students as a 'bully' or a 'victim' after the incident and depending upon the nature of the bullying, both parties involved may be offered a mediation session/s to rebuild relationships and establish clear boundaries.
+A follow up meeting will also take place within the three weeks after the incident and parents/carers of both parties will be contacted as part of this process.